xzel23/meja/README.md

 - If you want to **build Meja from source**: clone the repository and run `gradlew build`.

-## Documentation
-More information is available on the project`s [github pages](http://xzel23.github.io/meja/) where you will also find the [API docs](http://xzel23.github.io/meja/doc/index.html).

 ## License
 Meja is released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).